decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 There is a two-phase process for voting to implement consensus changes that would create a hard fork.
 Note: the following block intervals are for the testnet, they will differ for mainnet.

 The first step is to meet the upgrade threshold on the network.
 After the hard fork code is released, a majority of the nodes on the network participating in PoW/PoS need to first upgrade before the voting can begin.
 For Proof-of-Work, at least 75% of the 100 most recent blocks must have the latest block version.
-For Proof-of-Stake, 75% of the votes cast within a static 2016 block interval must have the latest votebit version.
+For Proof-of-Stake, 75% of the votes cast within a static 2016 block interval must have the latest vote version.

 The second step of this process is the actual voting.
 The previous 2016 block interval falls somewhere within a larger 5040 block interval and the network must wait for that larger 5040 block interval to end.
 Because of the different interval lengths, it *might* take up to an additional 5040 blocks before the voting window begins.
 After that, a static 5040 block interval transpires while votes are cast and if 75% of the votes mined within that interval signal a 'yes' vote to the proposed changes, the changes are fully implemented after one additional block interval (to give any remaining nodes the time needed to update to avoid being forked off the blockchain).
 Below is a simplified chart to explain each block interval in the order they chronologically appear.